PGT-SR: Preimplantation Genetic Testing for Chromosomal Structural Rearrangements

 PGT-SR is a genetic test that can determine whether embryos created through IVF have chromosomes that are arranged abnormally or are not sized correctly.
 Generally, embryos with such abnormalities do not result in successful pregnancies.
 If you are at risk, your fertility specialist may recommend IVF with PGT-SR to help you get pregnant faster and with a greater chance of having a healthy baby.

-Performed in conjunction with PGT-A, or preimplantation genetic testing for aneuploidy, PGT-SR at our IVF genetic testing labs tests your embryos for specific structural rearrangements for which you and/or your partner are at risk.
+Performed in conjunction with PGT-A, or preimplantation genetic testing for aneuploidy, PGT-SR tests your embryos for specific structural rearrangements for which you and/or your partner are at risk.
 Such rearrangements can increase the chance of implantation failure, miscarriage or the birth of a baby with a chromosome disorder.
 Identifying affected embryos allows your fertility specialist to transfer only those that contain the correct amount of chromosome material, increasing your chance of a successful pregnancy.

 PGT-SR allows your fertility specialist to confidently transfer only one embryo at a time, and can greatly improve the chance of your IVF cycle being successful.
 This test may also reduce the risk of fraternal twins, miscarriage and chromosomal disorders in your children, and may help you achieve pregnancy more cost-effectively.